On the Easter weekend there are usually egg hunts, Easter brunches and other spring-themed holiday activities in

-- Britannia Mine Easter Hunts – the mining museum up the Sea to Sky Highway at 1 Forbes Way usually offers a day of Easter Dino Egg Hunts on the Sunday of the long weekend (but 2019 details are to be confirmed).
+- Britannia Mine Easter Hunts – the mining museum up the Sea to Sky Highway at 1 Forbes Way usually offers a couple of sessions of Easter Dino Egg Hunting on the Sunday of the long weekend.
+(TBC)

 Richmond Easter Activities

 - Easter at the Cannery – at 12138 Fourth Avenue at the Gulf of Georgia Cannery in Steveston Village on the weekend of April 19-21 in 2019.
-The cost last year was $4.90 for children ages 2 to 16 years and $3.90 for adults (ages 17+).
-Activities last year included salmon egg hunts, Easter crafts, storytelling and face painting.
-2019 details will be similar.
+The cost was $4.90 for children ages 2 to 16 years and $3.90 for adults (ages 17+).
+Activities included salmon egg hunts, Easter crafts, storytelling and face painting.
+(TBC)

 Surrey Easter Activities